 • Cedar is the material of choice for the Pacific Northwest climate

-• Ornamental fences can be constructed of iron or aluminum
+• Ornamental fences can be constructed of iron or even aluminum

-• Vinyl fences are often used around pastures and can also be used in decorative situations
+• Vinyl fences are mainly used for pastures and but also in decorative situations

-Be certain your written contract contains the specifications of the materials your contractor intends to use.
-If lumber is to be used, you contract should specify the type, grade and dimension of the wood.
-While clear cedar is the most beautiful, it might not be worth the cost to you.
+Be certain your written contract contains the specifications of the materials your contractor intends to use. similarly if lumber is to be used, you contract should specify the type, grade and dimension of the wood.
+As a result clear cedar is the most beautiful, it might not be worth the cost to you.
 We usually specify “tight knot” cedar fence boards.
 If chain link is your selection, the gauge of the fabric and size of the posts should be specified.
-Lastly, the number and size of gates, maximum spacing of posts and whether the posts will be set in concrete should be specified.
+Lastly, the number and size of gates, maximum spacing of posts and whether the posts will be set in concrete should also be specified.

 The company behind the fence:

-Advertising: Unbelievable discounts are just that…UNBELIEVABLE.
-Read the fine print.
-You may get a discount on the material, but then find yourself paying an inflated price for labor and outher items.
-Without profits, a business can’t continue to operate…a reputable contractor deserves a reasonable profit…without it, he can’t remain reputable, or stay in business.
+Unbelievable discounts are just that…UNBELIEVABLE.
+So be sure to read the fine print as price for labor and other items just get inflated to offset the discount on the material.
+Without profits, a business can’t continue to operate…a reputable contractor deserves a reasonable profit…without it, he can’t remain reputable, or even stay in business.

-References: Ask the contractor for references and check them out.
-Look at the fences build in your area.
-Most contractors attached small identifying signs to the fence they build indicating a pride in workmanship.
-Check to see how long the contractor has been in business or at their present location; ask if the installeras are employees or if the contractor hires independent crews to do the work.
+The contractor should give you references and thoroughly should be checked out.
+Go look at the fences they have built in your area as most contractors will have attached a small identifying sign to the fence they’ve built indicating a pride in workmanship.
+Be sure to check to see how long the contractor has been in business and if at their present location; ask if the installers are employees or if the contractor hires independent crews to do the work.
 The use of employees usually leads to better quality control.